OnePlus 7 Pro Key Specs

 OnePlus fans will find a lot to love here, and its great to see the spunky Shenzhen start-up really flex its muscles and show what it's capable of when it's not designing a budget-conscious smartphone.
 Unfortunately, while small niggles are easy to dismiss when the device is competitively priced, they're magnified when it's not.

-Without a shred of doubt, OnePlus 7 Pro is the best smartphone the company has ever produced.
-But it's not the best smartphone you can buy for £799.
+Without any shred of doubt, OnePlus 7 Pro is the best phone the company has ever built.
+It's also the best AMOLED display that you can buy on any phone right now.
+That said, it's not the best smartphone you can buy for £799.